-Continue reading to learn about the risks of a high-protein diet.
+Continue reading to learn more about a high-protein diet.

-High-protein diets may promise weight loss, but it may only be short term.
-Excess protein is usually stored as fat while the surplus of amino acids is excreted.
+Excess protein consumed is usually stored as fat, while the surplus of amino acids is excreted.
 This can lead to weight gain over time, especially if you consume too many calories while trying to increase your protein intake.

 A 2016 study found that weight gain was significantly associated with diets where protein replaced carbohydrates, but not when it replaced fat.

 Brushing and flossing won’t get rid of the smell.
 You can double your water intake, brush your teeth more often, and chew gum to counter some of this effect.

-Eating too much dairy or processed foods, coupled with a lack of fiber, in your diet can cause diarrhea.
-This is especially true if you’re lactose intolerant or consume protein sources such as fried meat, fish, and poultry.
+Eating too much dairy or processed food, coupled with a lack of fiber, can cause diarrhea.
+This is especially true if you’re lactose-intolerant or consume protein sources such as fried meat, fish, and poultry.
 Eat heart-healthy proteins instead.

 To avoid diarrhea, drink plenty of water, avoid caffeinated beverages, limit fried foods and excess fat consumption, and increase your fiber intake.